How to get 18 consecutive days off in 2019 for just nine days of annual leave

 The Easter dates in 2019 fall quite late, on 19 April (Good Friday) and 22 April (Easter Monday), and with the May Day bank holiday on Mon 6 May, by taking nine days of annual leave in between those dates (from 23 April until 3 May), combined with the weekends you’ll get 18 consecutive days off work.

 Here’s a calendar view of the days you need to book.
-I've highlighted the days to book off in yellow, with the bank holidays in red:
+I've highlighted the days to book off in yellow, with the bank holidays marked in a red font:

-I hope this helps you out when planning your holidays next year.
-As soon as I’ve finished writing this, I’m going to go book these dates for my holiday next year (Editor’s note: Request denied).
+I hope this helps you out when planning your holidays this year.
+As soon as I’ve finished writing this, I’m going to go book these dates off (Editor’s note: Request denied).